Brazilian broker XP to expand banking services as quarterly profit soars

-Brazilian broker XP Inc (XP.O) reported a more than doubling of adjusted first-quarter profit on Tuesday and unveiled plans to expand its banking services to small and large companies.
+(Reuters) - Brazilian broker XP Inc reported a more than doubling of adjusted first-quarter profit on Tuesday and unveiled plans to expand its banking services to small and large companies.

 The brokerage added about 1 million active customers in the first three months of the year, a 47% jump, while assets under custody surged 96% to 715 billion reais.